Bachelor of Science in Nursing (BSN)

 SNU offers a traditional four-year Bachelor of Science in Nursing degree.
 The emphasis on a Liberal Arts education provides the opportunity to develop a well-rounded foundation for the professional level critical thinking necessary for today’s Registered Nurse.

 Incoming students are welcome as freshmen or as transfer students.
-Upper-division Nursing courses are offered in the Junior and Senior years.
+Nursing courses begin in Freshman year, or for transfer students, in the Fall semester right before entering the Spring Nursing program.

 Accreditation

-The Baccalaureate Degree program in Nursing at Southern Nazarene University is approved by the Oklahoma Board of Nursing, and accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 2001, 202-887-6791.
+The Bachelor of Science in Nursing program at Southern Nazarene University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.

 Caring Professionals